More information on these photos and others

-As the ceremony concludes, several vintage aircraft from the period of the Main Line
+As the ceremony concluded, five vintage aircraft from the period of the Main Line

-Airport will perform (weather permitting) a low-level FLYOVER of the dedication
+Airport performed a flyover of the marker dedication

 CLOSING and RECEPTION:

-At the completion of the Dedication and Flyover , all are invited to a small reception
+At the completion of the Dedication and Flyover , all were invited to a small reception

 within the adjacent campus of Ricoh USA Inc.